emaphp/underscore-template-loader/README.md

 #### Arguments

-Macros can accept an arbitrary number of arguments.
-Only boolean, strings and numeric types are supported.
+Macros can accept an arbitrary number of arguments of different types: boolean, strings, numbers an object literals are supported.

 ```javascript
 // File: webpack.config.js